Biology Union of Graduate Students

 Some undergraduates are very stressed, and the occasional breakdown does occur.
 Try to be sympathetic, but don't promise them things you can't deliver.

-If a student does something very inappropriate or has an unrealistic request (like wanting to switch labs one day so they can go to a Red Sox game) bring the situation to the lab coordinator (for Bio 13, this will be Michelle Gaudette).
+If a student does something very inappropriate or has an unrealistic request (like wanting to switch labs one day so they can go to a Red Sox game) bring the situation to the lab coordinator.
 The lab coordinator is great because they will be the ones that say "no" and then you don't have to deal with ridiculous stuff.

 Always ask older graduate students for teaching advice, because they were in your shoes once and are always willing to share their experiences.